CederGroupHub/smol/README.md

 -----------------------------------------------------------------------------

+> :warning: **smol** is still under substantial development and may possibly
+> include changes that break backwards compatibility for the near future.

 **smol** is a minimal implementation of computational methods to calculate statistical mechanical and thermodynamic properties of crystalline material systems based on the *cluster expansion* method from alloy theory and